dnhrdt/whisper_client/cline_docs/activeContext.md

     - src/text.py: Fixed line too long issues in comments and debug logging
   * Updated version and timestamp in all modified files
   * Next steps: Continue with remaining linting tools and verify file headers
 ## Current Focus

+### Module Refactoring and Core Stability
+We have successfully implemented the refactoring plan outlined in docs/refactoring.md for all three major modules: text.py, websocket.py, and now audio.py.
+This refactoring addresses the user feedback regarding splitting large modules into smaller, more manageable units.
+The implementation follows a safe approach:

+1. **New Module Structure**: Created separate modules for different responsibilities
+2. **Parallel Existence**: Original files act as facades that import and re-export from the new modules
+3. **Clean Separation**: Each module has a clear, single responsibility
+4. **Improved Maintainability**: Smaller files are easier to understand and modify
+5. **Better Testability**: Isolated components can be tested more effectively

+For text.py and websocket.py, we've created the module structure and implemented all modules.
+The original files still need to be updated to act as facades.
+For audio.py, we've completed the entire refactoring process, including updating the original file to act as a facade.

 ### Alpha Release Preparation
 We have created a comprehensive alpha release checklist to prepare for making the project public: